 Climatronic maintains a constant temperature level fully automatically.
 The temperature of the air supplied to the interior, the blower speed and the air distribution are regulated automatically.
 The system also allows for the effect of strong sunlight, so there is no need for manual adjustment.
 Therefore, automatic mode provides the best comfort for the vehicle occupants in virtually all conditions throughout the year.

-Automatic mode is switched off whenever an adjustment is made using the buttons for the air distribution, air flow or (ECON).
-The temperature will continue to be regulated within the parameters manually selected by the
+Automatic mode is switched off whenever an adjustment is made using the buttons for the air distribution, blower or ECON.
+The temperature continues to be regulated.

 Manual mode